AshokKumar2525/Security-Screening-System/README.md

 The system starts by organizing images into folders—one for each wanted person.
 More images improve accuracy.
 These images are then encoded using the face_recognition library, converting facial features into numerical values and labeling them based on folder names.

 During real-time scanning with OpenCV, the webcam detects and extracts faces, which are then compared with stored encodings.
 If the similarity is below 0.4, the person is considered a match.
 The system waits 10 seconds to confirm identity and avoids duplicate alerts within 30 seconds.
+The system uses a standard threshold of 0.4 face distance or 60% confidence score to determine a match.
+Admin can manually change the threshold settings via the GUI.
+The threshold setting is specifically designed to range upto 0.39 face distance or only from 60-100 % match, since we are prioritising a strict face recognition in order to avoid mistaken identity & prevent unnecessary public alerts.

 If no match is found, a safe_alarm is triggered.
 If a match is found, a threat_alarm is activated, followed by email and SMS alerts containing the individual’s name, photo, time, and IP location.
 If the threat is major (confidence > 90%), a call alert is also triggered.